mitsuba-renderer/mitsuba3/docs/src/plugin_reference/section_integrators.rst

 camera.
 It is often useful to limit the path depth when rendering scenes for preview purposes, since this reduces the amount of computation that is necessary per pixel.
 Furthermore, such renderings usually converge faster and therefore need fewer samples per pixel.
-Then reference-quality is desired, one should always leave the path depth unlimited.
+When reference-quality is desired, one should always leave the path depth unlimited.

 The Cornell box renderings below demonstrate the visual effect of a maximum path